openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

 ### One-off fits

-The `run` command is the quickest route to using the force field if you are wanting to perform a quick one-off fit for a single molecule, and will accept either a SMILES pattern
+The `run` command is the quickest route to using BespokeFit if you are wanting to perform a quick one-off fit for a single molecule, and will accept either a SMILES pattern

 ```shell